ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

   ; Notes:
   ; - The V3C format parameters are V3C media type parameters and
   ;   need to reflect their syntax.
+  ; - "byte-string" is as defined in RFC 4566.
 ~~~~

-Attribute semantics: "v3cfmtp-value" is a byte-string, which MUST contain at least one V3C specific media format parameter as defined in this memo.
-Multiple semicolon-separated V3C media parameters MAY be stored in "v3c-format-specific-params" to be conveyed by SDP and given unchanged to the media tool that will use this format.
+Attribute semantics: "v3cfmtp-value" is a byte-string, which MUST contain at least one V3C specific media format parameter as a "parameter=value"-pair as defined in this memo.
+Multiple semicolon-separated V3C media "parameter=value"-pairs MAY be stored in the byte-string to be conveyed by SDP and given unchanged to the media tool that will use this format.
+White spaces in the byte-string SHALL be ignored.

 Usage level: session, media